"So I was one of those in-betweeners who loved both sides of the spectrum, but the both sides of the spectrum don’t know what to do with me."

 MA: Well said.
 Yeah, yeah.

-SAP: So they were very much caught up in trying to maintain that status.
-So they would very much try to fit into those Greek spaces -- those very wealthy spaces.
+SAP: So she was very much caught up in trying to maintain that status.
+So she would very much try to fit into those Greek spaces -- those very wealthy spaces.
 So I had that privilege of knowing that I just was not going to fit into that (laughs) space.
 So I didn’t have a problem with Greek life or just not being a part of it.
 But you know, as a group -- individually I had friends who I worked with in other spaces and who respected me in those other spaces.
 So an investment club, when I decided to transition to finance -- in engineering -- in public speaking, you know, [00:55:00] in my leadership roles.
 So I had those relationships with those individuals who were a part of Greek life, a part of the upper crust.
 It just didn’t exist outside of that.
 And I had that grounding factor of -- I’m never going to fit in where I am now, so I don’t need to try.
 And I don’t need to worry about it.
 And I was really happy for that.
 You know, looking back, because I would have also have drowned in terms of feeling out of place -- thinking that I belonged but didn’t really -- or trying to belong and failing.

 MA: Yep.
 One more marginalization.